gregsandell/react-exercises/README.md

 This challenge came from an interview with GoDaddy with interviewer Alex Chen, 2022-08-04.
 We used this sandbox: https://codesandbox.io/s/form-challenge-forked-3kfhq0?file=/src/styles.css:0-103

+## Form Validation with HTML5
+Variation on the `Form Validation` exercise, taking advantage of built-in HTML5 validation features, using custom validation messages.
+Some hackery was needed to make it work, and it is still less than ideal.

 ## Colorswitch
 This challenge was presented to me during an interview with Dun & Bradstreet on 2020-11-18